 Just click on the link below:

-So all in all, it was a bit anticlimatic…. but we were very relived to get gas!
+So all in all, it was a bit anticlimatic…. but we were very relieved to get gas!

 How to get gas in Europe- lessons learnt